CBS Publicly Outed Transgender ‘Survivor’ Alum Zeke Smith, Not Jeff Varner [Opinion]

 “I’m not wild about [everyone] knowing that I’m [transgender],” the first line of an open letter written by Zeke on The Hollywood Reporter, reads.

-What CBS should’ve done, make no doubt about it, is re-shot the entire Tribal Council Meeting or at the very least, edit things out in a way where it played out as some kind of mysterious, last-minute Survivor “twist” took place that no saw coming — especially since random “twists” are just as prevalent on show related to Survivor.
+What CBS should’ve done, make no doubt about it, is re-shot the entire Tribal Council Meeting or at the very least, edit things out in a way where it played out as some kind of mysterious, last-minute Survivor “twist” took place that no saw coming — especially since random “twists” are pretty much what Survivor and every other reality show on television, pretty much lives on.

 “Survivor” Contestant Zeke Smith Responds To Being Outed As Transgender On Television https://t.co/enDVcuEuVe pic.twitter.com/Jg55Nr7fSj